 - WordCamp NYC: Freelancing, Real Talk

 If you think my experience would be a good fit at your event or meetup I’d love to discuss.
 Get in touch!
+I’m currently studying up on Computer Science fundamentals and hoping to speak about that soon.

 How much does a website cost?